How to Move the Taskbar in Windows 11 to Your Preferred Location

 To do this, open Settings and navigate to Personalization > Taskbar > Taskbar Behaviors.
 Here, tap on the dropdown menu option next to Taskbar alignment and select Center to align its position with the centered Start button on your taskbar.

-Can You Move the Taskbar to the Left or Right?
+Windows 11: Move Taskbar to Left or Right?

 Ideally, you should be able to move the taskbar to the left or right—alongside the top and bottom position—without encountering any errors.
 However, as it turns out, this currently presents a few issues.